karangupta982/My-Second-Brain/README.md

-# **Project Synapse: Build the Brain You’ve Always Wanted**
+# **Project Synapse: Your Intelligent Second Brain**

 Project Synapse is a next-generation productivity tool that acts as your second brain.
-It allows you to capture, store, and rediscover information intelligently.
-It’s not just a place to save links or text — it’s an intelligent memory system that understands and organizes what you save.
+It allows you to capture, store, and rediscover information intelligently using **semantic search** powered by AI embeddings.
+It's not just a place to save links or text — it's an intelligent memory system that understands, connects, and helps you rediscover what you save using natural language.

 ---

 ## **Overview**

 Project Synapse solves a common problem: forgetting useful information that we come across online.
-Whether it’s a quote, an article snippet, a research insight, or a to-do note, we often save it somewhere and then lose track of it.
-Synapse provides a unified way to capture, organize, and search all of these thoughts in one place.
+Whether it's a quote, an article snippet, a research insight, or a to-do note, we often save it somewhere and then lose track of it.
+Synapse provides a unified way to capture, organize, and **intelligently search** all of these thoughts using AI-powered semantic search.

+**Key Capabilities:**
+* 🧠 **Semantic Search** - Search using natural language: "articles about AI from last month"
+* 🎯 **Context-Aware** - Automatically shows your saved memories when revisiting websites
+* 💎 **100% Free** - Local AI embeddings work without any API keys
+* ⚡ **Zero Setup** - Works immediately after installation
+* 🔒 **Private** - All data stays in your MongoDB, embeddings generated locally

-This project will be built using Node.js, Express.js, React.js, and MongoDB.
+Built with Node.js, Express.js, React.js, MongoDB, and Transformers.js.

 ---